Master Your Posture & Stop Back Pain with Neutral Spine

 So, starting with three repetitions of pelvic floor exercises in the morning or evening will be a good start.

-You can then move on to other strengthening training, with various positions that will strengthen and help with hip extension, which will benefit you as you go on with your day.
+You can then move on to other strengthening exercises, using various positions to target hip extension and support you as you go about your day.

 FAQs